 Program Proposal And Approval Guidelines for Faculty-led Study Abroad Programs or Embedded Faculty-led Courses

-All current and new Faculty-Led Study Abroad Program Directors (and Embedded Faculty-Led Course Directors) are required to submit official Study Abroad Program Proposals to the GT Study Abroad Committee each academic year.
-Questions about the proposal documents or the review and approval process should be directed to OIE.
-Completed original proposals with signatures are due to OIE per the following schedule:
+All current and new Faculty-Led Study Abroad Program Directors (and Embedded Faculty-Led Course Directors) are required to submit official Study Abroad Program Proposals to the IUCC Study Abroad Committee each year.
+Program proposals should be submitted online via Atlas and include the following documents:

 Student Information Regarding Faculty-led Study Abroad Programs

 OIE is responsible for encouraging and assisting students in taking advantage of GT's study abroad options.
 Faculty-led study abroad applicants apply for programs through OIE and must attend mandatory orientations to be eligible to participate.
 Below is more information on some of the GT requirements for faculty-led study abroad students.